Ministry of Youth Affairs and Sports: History

 The ministry was set up as the Department of Sports at the time of organisation of 1982 Asian Games New Delhi.
 Its name was changed to the Department of Youth Affairs & Sports during celebration of the International Youth Year, 1985.
 It became a separate Ministry on 27 May 2000.
 Subsequently, In 2008, the ministry has been bifurcated into Department of Youth Affairs and Department of Sports under two separate Secretaries.

 Department of Youth Affairs

 Unlike the sports department, many of the functions of the department are related to other ministries, like Ministry of Education, Employment & Training, Health and Family Welfare thus it functions largely as a facilitator for youth building.

 Definition of Youth

 The United Nations defines "Youth" as 15–24 years and in the Commonwealth, it is 15–29 years.
-In order to use a definition more in line with these international standards, the Draft NYP 2012 changes the definition from 13–35 years to 16–30 years.
+In order to use a definition more in line with these international standards, the Draft NYP 2012 changes the definition from 13 to 35 years to 16–30 years.
 The draft NYP 2012 plans to divide the age bracket of 16–30 years into three groups.